Conditions Encephalitis (inflammation of the brain)

 What are the potential effects of encephalitis?

 Long-term effects occur in around one third of cases.
-The most common of these are persistent seizures, impaired concentration, behavioral issues, and difficulties with memory or language.
-Often, these seizures cannot be treated effectively with medication.
+The most common of these are seizures, impaired concentration, behavioral issues, and difficulties with memory or language that are difficult to treat.

-Around one percent of people continue to suffer massive functional impairment of the brain after the inflammation has healed.
-These individuals never fully regain consciousness.
+Around one percent of people continue to suffer massive functional impairment of the brain with a persistent impairment of consciousness after the inflammation has healed.

-Around half of all children who develop encephalitis experience long-term limitations, such as developmental disorders, learning difficulties, or behavioral problems.
-Muscle movement, vision, hearing, or urination is sometimes impaired.
+Around one third of all children who develop encephalitis experience long-term limitations.
+Depending on the nature of the encephalitis, these can include developmental disorders, learning difficulties, or behavioral problems.
+Muscle movement, vision, hearing, or urination is sometimes also impaired.

 How is encephalitis diagnosed?

-Some brain inflammations are caused by pathogens that can be targeted directly with specific drugs.
+Some brain inflammations are caused by pathogens that can be targeted directly with medication.

 For this reason, it’s important to pinpoint the precise cause.
 To narrow down the possibilities, doctors will ask the patient for information, for example, about: